Contacting Bewildering Stories

 If you send us a letter of general interest, we may want to publish it.
 We’ll send you a message saying we’d like to include it in our Letters department unless you say otherwise.
 Of course we’ll edit out any routine personal or editorial matters.

 Exception: Submissions often contain the author’s complete coordinates.
 That’s perfectly okay, but the Managing Editor will remove them from the file only in the final editing process.
-In the meantime, the file may circulate to two or more review readers.
-Only the Managing Editor and the special editors are authorized to correspond with contributors.
+In the meantime, the file may circulate to three or more editors.
+Only the Managing Editor, the special editors, and the Coordinating Editors — who are listed on our Info page — are authorized to correspond with contributors.

 Acknowledgements and replies

 Certain e-mail services may block e-mail from entire domains as a defense against spam.
 The mail may not even bounce; it may simply be deleted.
-We have been unable to reply to some contributors because their spam filters apparently prevented them from receiving even legitimate e-mail.
+We have been unable to reply to some contributors because their own or their providers’ spam filters apparently prevented them from receiving even legitimate e-mail.

 Bewildering Stories has the simplest submissions guideline on the Internet: “Please send us something, we’ll be glad to consider it.
 If we have questions, we’ll ask.”

 Our Submissions page has important information in the header section.
 Otherwise it serves as a reference work.
 We frequently link to various parts of it in correspondence, as a time-saver.
-The Review Readers’ Checklist summarizes very succinctly the 12 problems most frequently encoutered in submissions and offers solutions.
+The Review Readers’ Checklist summarizes succinctly and offers solutions to the 12 problems most frequently encoutered in submissions.

 Please send texts in the format easiest for you.
 If we have trouble opening a file, we’ll let you know.

 - Plain text in the body of an e-mail message.
-Obviously this is most practical for shorter works.
+This is most practical for works shorter than 1,000 words.
 You can specify special formatting in a note at the top.

 - Word.doc and Word.docx are commonly used.